-Ask Annie: How Do I Fix an Exam Conflict?BY: Anne Fick '20 DATE: September 28, 2016 CATEGORIES: The Life of a First-Year
+First-year Files: How Do I Fix an Exam Conflict?BY: Annie Fick '20 DATE: September 28, 2016 CATEGORIES: The Life of a First-Year

 Hello everyone!
 My name is Annie Fick, and, as a freshman at Notre Dame myself, I’ve had a lot of questions about adjusting to college life.
-That gave me the idea to set up this column: Ask Annie.
-I will be answering questions asked by you guys — ND first-year students.
 The question I am answering today is one of my own: “How do I handle final exam conflicts?”

 As soon as I had all of the syllabi from my classes, I wrote down important due dates and exam times in my planner.
 After looking at them all together, I figured out that I have three finals in one day.
 On December 14th, I am supposed to take my Spanish final exam at 8am, my Cosmology final at 10:30am, and my Microeconomics exam at 1:45pm.
 I thought this day was just going to be exhausting and that there was nothing I could do to change it.
 However, after speaking with some of my classmates, I learned that actually I might not have to take all three exams in one day.
 I heard several different and confusing suggestions on how to make exam schedule changes, so I decided to find out the real process myself.